 The mirrors should be similarly cleaned if there is any debris or haze on their surface to improve performance and avoid permanent damage.
-The 1st lens is located in the back left of the machine beyond the far end of the Y axis.
-The end of the laser tube closest to this mirror is itself a semitransparent mirror that should be checked at the same time.
-The 2nd lens is located on the Y axis at the left end of the X axis.
-The 3rd lens is located on top of the laser head on the X axis.
-The most detritus accumulates on the 3rd mirror and it should be checked daily along with the focus lens.
-The laser tube and the 1st and 2nd lenses can be checked daily if desired but are usually fine if they are only checked once a week.
+The 1st lenses are located in the back left of the machine beyond the far end of the Y axis.
+The 2nd lenses are located on the Y axis at the left end of the X axis.
+The 3rd lenses are located on top of the laser head on the X axis.
+The most detritus accumulates on the 3rd mirrors and they should be checked daily along with the focus lenses.
+The 1st and 2nd lenses can be checked daily if desired but are usually fine if they are only checked once a week.

-The semitransparent mirror at the end of the laser tube should only be cleaned when the engraver is fully disconnected from power and the tube is fully cooled.
-Clean all four mirrors with lens-cleaning tissue or with cotton wetted with lens-cleaning liquid or isopropyl alcohol.
-The 3 positioning mirrors can be cleaned in place or removed for cleaning by turning them counterclockwise.
-Take care not to touch the surface of any mirror directly.
-Clean with gentle circular motions and avoid pressing hard enough to grind any debris or cause scratching.
-If any mirrors are removed for cleaning, reinstall them by turning them into place clockwise while again being careful to avoid any scratching.
+The mirrors can be cleaned in place using a lens-cleaning tissue or cloth or they can be removed by turning them counterclockwise.
+Take care not to touch the surface of the mirrors directly.
+Avoid pressing hard enough to grind any debris and cause a scratch.
+If the mirrors are removed for cleaning, reinstall them by turning them into place clockwise while being careful to avoid any scratches.